-Remember, you can avoid credit card interest in the first place by always paying your balance on time, in full, every month.
-But if you are already in debt and have a plan to pay it off, a balance transfer may be one way you can strategically reduce the amount of interest you pay.
+Remember, you can avoid credit card interest on most cards by paying your balance on time and in full every month.
+But if you’re already in debt and have a plan to pay it off, a balance transfer may be one way you can strategically reduce the amount of interest you pay.

 Keep in mind that a balance transfer is not magic.
-You will still owe the debt, and if you don’t pay it back in a timely manner you will still end up paying lots of extra money on top of your debt in the form of interest.
+You will still owe the debt.
+If you don’t pay your debt back in a timely manner, you could still end up paying lots of extra money in the form of interest.

 Keep reading to learn more about: